Elgin Marbles: Opinion polls

+As of 2014, only one scientific poll of the Greek public has been conducted.
+The poll by Ipsos Greece in 2014 found that 93% of respondents thought the reunification of the marbles in Greece was "very important" or "a matter of national importance".
+Political scientist Ilias Nicolacopoulos stated that a probable reason for the lack of polling was that "we considered that public opinion in Greece would obviously adopt a clear, unanimous stance."

 British press

 The Guardian published an editorial in 2020 reiterating its support for the return of the Parthenon marbles.
 In January 2022, The Times reversed its long-standing support for retaining the marbles, publishing an editorial calling for their return to Greece.
-The Daily Telegraph published an editorial in January 2023 arguing that any decision on the return of the Elgin Marbles to Greece should be made by the UK parliament.
+The Daily Telegraph published an editorial in January 2023 arguing that any decision on the return of the Elgin Marbles to Greece should be made by the British parliament.

-A psychological view

-Christopher Wingfield states that controversies over former objects of worship such as the Elgin Marbles, the Benin Bronzes and the Sultanganj Buddha attract strong emotional responses either of devotion or of rejection, the latter sometimes taking the form of wishing to be rid of their presence by sending them back to where they came from.
-The controversy they elicit arises as a psychological response, an "iconoclash", transcending questions of right or wrong.

-Loan to the Hermitage Museum
+British Museum Act 1963

+The British Museum Act 1963 is an Act of the Parliament of the United Kingdom which forbids the British Museum from disposing of its holdings, except in a small number of special circumstances.
+Any change to the Act would have to be passed by Parliament.

+Public debate in Greece

+In September 2025, the Greek non-profit organisation Debate House hosted a public debate between four archaeologists and lawyers, two of which argued for the return of the marbles and two for their retention in the British Museum.
+One of the debate's organisers, Philippos Petropoulos, stated that it is rare for arguments for the retention of the marbles in Britain to be publicly expressed and debated in Greece.

+Loans and copies

+The British Museum has made plaster casts of the marbles and distributed them to many museums around the world.
+In 2022, The Institute for Digital Archaeology (IDA) in Oxford asked the British Museum to scan its marbles from the Parthenon in order to make robot-carved marble replicas.
+The museum, however, declined the request and the Greek government declined to comment on the project.

 The British Museum lent the figure of a river-god, possibly the river Ilisus, to the Hermitage Museum in Saint Petersburg to celebrate its 250th anniversary.
 It was on display there from 6 December 2014 until 18 January 2015.
 This was the first time the British Museum had lent part of its Parthenon Marbles collection and it caused some controversy.
+The British Museum states that it is open to lending its marbles from the Parthenon to Greece but the Greek government does not wish to agree to the standard clause acknowledging the British Museum's ownership of any loan items.